SimplexCC/sell-docs/source/includes/reference/_poid-check-notify-status.md

 ## Parameters ##

-> Example: you notifying Simplex of a proof-of-identity check status change:
+> Example: you notifying Simplex of a poid-check status change:

 ```json
 {